-The Company states that it has used the cash and assets in a form readily convertible to cash that it had at the time of admission in a way consistent with its business objectives.
+The Company states that it has not used the cash and assets in a form readily convertible to cash that it had at the time of admission in a way consistent with its business objectives.
+The board adjusted its exploration budget after considering the exploration results from Mt Read Project, to enable further work to be performed on the Tasmanian Project.